 Angus Brendan was elected MP for Na h-Eileanan an Iar in 2005 and he has a high profile throughout his constituency.
 He has successfully fought for his constituents on issues as varied as coastguards, fishing, fuel and mobile phone connectivity.

-Angus Brendan is Chair of the International Trade Select Committee and SNP Deputy Foreign Affairs Spokesman.
+Angus Brendan is Chair of the International Trade Select Committee.